 Amusement & Water Parks

-Seacoast Adventurein Windham has a 100-foot long Sky Swing, a ropes course, summer hill tubing, go carts and a mini-golf course.
+Seacoast Adventure in Windham has a 100-foot-long Sky Swing, a ropes course, summer hill tubing, go carts and a mini-golf course.
 Kids also love the water playground, Shipwreck Cove.
 In the winter, Seacoast Adventure offers snow tubing!

-The Wild Acadia Fun Park in Trenton, near Bar Harbor offers an aerial adventure park, water slide, climbing wall, trampoline and an 18-hole mini-golf course.
+The Funzone at the Wild Acadia Camping Resort in Trenton, near Bar Harbor, offers an aerial adventure park, water slide, climbing wall, trampoline and an 18-hole mini-golf course.
 Day passes are available to those not camping.